Seattle, Emerald City

 Cruises From Seattle

 Cruises from Seattle follow a different route to Alaska than cruises departing from Vancouver.
-The additional round-trip mileage is around 310 miles, and the quickest route to Alaska is to follow the ocean side of Vancouver island.
-This outside passage route through the north Pacific ocean can be stormy and rough, and there is little picturesque land scenery to see for 2 sea days of the cruise.
+The quickest route is to keep to the ocean side of Vancouver Island as you head North.
+The additional round-trip mileage (compared with the Inside Passage route from Vancouver) is about 350 miles.
+This ‘outside passage’ route crossing the vast north Pacific ocean can be stormy and rough, and there is little picturesque land scenery to see for the 2 days of the cruise when the ship makes the crossing.

 Also note that cruise ships will more often than not stop at Victoria on Vancouver island’s coast, since all foreign-flagged cruise ships operating in US waters are required to include a stop in a non-US port in their overall itinerary.